 We envision a world where no one is homeless

-Urban Crossover is a research and advocacy unit that aims to use these two concepts as tools to brings issues on housing to the forefront, to engage people in dialogue, and to spark innovative solutions to address the issue of homelessness.
+Urban Crossover is a research and advocacy think tank to bring issues on housing to the forefront, to engage people in dialogue, and to spark innovative solutions to address the issue of homelessness.

 bB Studio is a design and innovation studio that works with key stakeholders to provide scalable high-quality shelter and infrastructure solutions.